-Quantitative aptitude and Logical part was much more predominant, the questions were more intuitive and not typical paper pen/formula based.
+- Quantitative aptitude and Logical part were much more predominant, the questions were more intuitive and not typical paper pen/formula based.
 They were not very difficult but were very tricky.

-Suggestion: I would suggest to do practice from sites like Indiabix as it will give confidence to solve problems.
+Suggestion: I would suggest doing practice from sites like GeeksforGeeks, Indiabix, etc. as it will give the confidence to solve problems.

-Suggestion: I would suggest to do quizzes from geeksforgeeks to get in touch with all concepts of C and other subjects.
+- Suggestion: I would suggest doing quizzes from GeeksforGeeks to get in touch with all concepts of C and other subjects.

-Tips:- Solve the questions with calm mind.
-Don’t stress yourself during test because you have to do 50 questions in 60 minutes.
-Don’t spend too much time on any question if you are not able to do it in the first attempt.
+Tips: Solve the questions with a calm mind.
+Don’t stress yourself during the test because you have to do 50 questions in 60 minutes.
+Don’t spend too much time on any question if you are not able to do it on the first attempt.

 Round-2 (Technical Interview Round-1)

-1) Questions from project.
-My project was on REST, so he asked various typical questions on REST (Why, How etc).
+- Questions from the project.
+My project was on REST, so he asked various typical questions on REST (Why, How, etc).
 He later asked me to design a REST API for a part of my project.

-2) He asked me to design Uber Cab service.
-He gave me an instant that there are 5 lakh drivers and they all are sending a request to the server & database at a particular time.
+- He asked me to design an Uber Cab service.
+He gave me an instant scenario that there are 5 lakh drivers, and they all are sending a request to the server & database at a particular time.
 He asked how can you manage these requests efficiently.
-I gave answers by using the concepts of Load Balancer, Sharding, Master Slave etc. and he was pretty much happy to listen the concepts.
+I gave answers by using the concepts of Load Balancer, Sharding, Master-Slave, etc. and he was pretty much happy to listen to the concepts.

-4) Later he gave me an instant of above designed uber where sorting was the answer.
-So i gave him an answer using Comparator of java and wrote code for the same.
+- Later he gave me an instant of the above-designed Uber where sorting was the answer.
+So I gave him an answer using Comparator of java and wrote code for the same.

-5) Discussions on MVC architecture.
+- Discussions on MVC architecture.
 He said suppose you click weather.com on any browser what happens if you use MVC architecture behind and what happens if you haven’t used MVC.
-We had good discussion over use of Controller in MVC.
+We had a good discussion over the use of a Controller in MVC.

 Round-3 (Technical Interview Round-2)

-4) What happens when one ajax call is still running and you send an another ajax call before the data of first ajax call comes back?
+- What happens when one ajax call is still running, and you send another ajax call before the data of the first ajax call comes back?

 Round-4 (Managerial Round)

-2) What problems you faced in doing projects technologically wise and managing wise too?
+- What problems did you face in doing projects technologically wise and managing wisely too?

-3) He gave me instants which can arise during working in team and asked what will you do in them.
+- He gave me instants which can arise during working in a team and asked what will you do in them.

-5) Which project do you liked the most and why?
+- Which project do you like the most and why?

 Round-5 (HR Round)

-3) Little discussions over my extra curricular activities written in resume.
+- Little discussions over my extracurricular activities are written in my resume.

-5) What are your future plans related with further studies?
+- What are your future plans related to further studies?